 Scuba Nation do dives on Koh Rong Samloem but don't offer accommodation there.
 However, it's possible to stay on the island and still organise dives through them.
 They offer PADI and National Geographic Diver courses.

-The Dive Shop, based on Koh Rong until 2013, runs daily boats to Koh Rong Samloem with a jetty and dive centre based on Sunset Beach on Koh Rong Samloem; their bungalows are called Robinson Bungalows on the same stretch of sand.
+The Dive Shop runs daily boats to Koh Rong Samloem with a jetty and dive centre based on Sunset Beach; their Happa Bungalows are on the same stretch of sand.
 Fun dives are $95 for two.
 They also offer PADI scuba diver certification for $320, open water for $380 and a range of specialist courses such as PADI Digital Underwater Photographer.

 Snorkellers can usually check out gear from their own hotel or guesthouse.
 Some do it for free, for guests, while others charge around $2.
 Some of the best places to snorkel are the rocks at either side of Lazy Beach, M'Pai Bei's Long Beach and around Koh Kon.